DeepDiver1975/mail/README.md

 ## Developer setup info

-Just clone this repo into your apps directory (Nextcloud server installation needed).
+Just clone this repo into your apps directory (ownCloud server installation needed).
 Additionally,  [nodejs and npm](https://nodejs.org/en/download/package-manager/) are needed for installing JavaScript dependencies.

 Once node and npm are installed, PHP and JavaScript dependencies can be installed by running
 ```bash
 make install-composer-deps
 make optimize-js
 ```

-### Nightly builds

-Instead of setting everything up manually, you can just [download the nightly builds](https://nightly.portknox.net/mail/?C=M;O=D) instead.
-These builds are updated every 24 hours, and are pre-configured with all the needed dependencies.

-1. Download
-2. Extract the tar archive to 'path-to-nextcloud/apps'
-3. Navigate to »Apps«, choose the category »Productivity«, find the Mail app and enable it.

-The nightly builds are provided by [Portknox.net](https://portknox.net)

 ### Resetting the app
 Connect to your database and run the following commands (`oc_` is the default table prefix):